BostonGlobe/slush-globeapp/templates/README.md

 Customization should be done in `fetch-methode-story.js`.
 Be sure to add `src/html/partials/graphic/graphic.hbs` and your methode image directory to the `.gitignore` file.

+Running `gulp fetch-methode` at any point will pull down the latest.

 #### Google Doc
 Using a shared google doc for all copy for an interactive is recommended.
 The app uses [ArchieML](http://archieml.org) as a micro CMS.